 Every section starts with a one-line summary sentence.
 This allows users already familiar with parts of the system to decide whether they want to read or skip each particular section.
 Section 11 repeats just the summary lines as a quick reference.

 1.3 Copyright, licensing and redistribution

-The BlueJ system and this tutorial are available 'as is', free of charge to anyone for use and non-commercial re-distribution.
+This tutorial is available 'as is', free of charge to anyone for use and non-commercial re-distribution.
 Disassembly of the system is prohibited.